Electromagnetic Waves - Definition, Mathematical Representation, Equation, Electromagnetic Spectrum, FAQs

 where E denotes the electric field vector and B denotes the magnetic field vector.

-According to maxwell's electromagnetic wave theory of light, electromagnetic waves formula is given by
+According to Maxwell's electromagnetic wave theory of light, the electromagnetic wave formula is given by

-The Electromagnetic wave equation gives the propagation of Em waves in medium or vacuum.
-It is a second order partial differential equation and also it takes the wave equation in 3d form.
+The Electromagnetic wave equation gives the propagation of Em waves in a medium or vacuum.
+It is a second-order partial differential equation and also it takes the wave equation in 3d form.

 The homogeneous form of the electromagnetic rays is given by

-Let us consider the electromagnetic waves that transport in free space Now, the intensity of electromagnetic wave I can be written as,
+Let us consider the electromagnetic waves that transport in free space Now, the intensity of electromagnetic waves I can be written as

 The above equation gives the intensity of the electromagnetic wave equation in free space.

-In a plane, electromagnetic wave travels in free space are classified according to their individual frequency or their respective wavelengths.
+In a plane, electromagnetic waves travel in free space and are classified according to their individual frequency or their respective wavelengths.
 This wavelength differs from one light to the other.
 For example,

-• The Wavelength of Visible light will be around from 400 nm to 700 nm
+• The Wavelength of Visible light will be around from 400 nm to 700 ni

-• The Wavelength of violet light will be around from aprox 400 nm
+• The Wavelength of violet light will be around from approx 400 nm

-• The Wavelength of red light will be around from aprox 700 nm
+• The Wavelength of red light will be around from approx 700 nm

 Application of Electromagnetic waves

-There are plenty of applications of electromagnetic theory and em waves in practice.
-Let us discuss few of applications about electromagnetic waves below:
+There are plenty of applications of electromagnetic theory and electromagnetic waves in practice.
+Let us discuss a few of the applications for electromagnetic waves below:

 • The electromagnetic signal are used to transmit energy in free space